lwander/spinnaker/experimental/kubernetes/README.md

 current-context` refers to the cluster you want to have Spinnaker running in.
 (You may need to update `kubectl` for the previous command to work).

-Next, in the editor of your choice, open up `./config/clouddriver.yml`, and examine the `dockerRegistry` subsection.
+2. In the editor of your choice, open up `./config/clouddriver-local.yml`, and examine the `dockerRegistry` subsection.
 If you would like to add your own registry, update the address and `repositories` fields accordingly.
+If you feel like changing the value of `kubernetes.accounts[0].name`, make sure it's reflected in `./config/settings.js` under `providers.kubernetes.defaults.account` (not necessary, but this way your account name is always prepopulated in the UI).

-If you feel like changing the value of `kubernetes.accounts[0].name`, make sure it's reflected in `./config/settings.js` under `providers.kubernetes.defaults.account` (this way your account name is always prepopulated).
+3. Open `./config/front50-local.yml`, and populate the 4 missing fields under the GCS subheading.
+This is required to provide a place to persist your application metadata between Spinnaker restarts and updates.

 ## Initial Startup